menu

 Unlike some villages, Melbeta isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Melbeta are a mix of both white- and blue-collar jobs.
 Overall, Melbeta is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Melbeta who work in healthcare suport services (18.57%), teaching (10.00%), and management occupations (10.00%).

-A relatively large number of people in Melbeta telecommute to their jobs.
-Overall, about 38.57% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 38.57% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Melbeta is a great place for families with children to consider.
 First of all, many other families with children live here, making Melbeta a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Melbeta has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Melbeta’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.